BurntSushi/nakala/doc/SCRATCH.md

 compaction has written some tombstones or removed some segments that are no longer being used, but both of these things are idempotent.
 They will simply be retried.)

-### Stopping short of full serializability

-Main idea: would require us to check deletes with the user ID, and would thus need to store the user ID in the transaction log.